mrmatho/7dt-slides/pages/microbit-cat.md

 Create a flowchart to show what happens for sending and receiving messages between two micro:bits using the radio module.

+*Your micro:bit:*
+- Sets the channel
+- Listens for a message and scrolls it across the screen if it exists
+- Sends "Hi" if you pressed button A
+- Loops around again

 ---
 layout: center